 Let Lisa Rogers Counseling Help You Strengthen Your Marriage

 Marriage counseling can help you address and move past significant issues in your relationship.
 And by working through these issues, you can strengthen the bond you have with your spouse.

 At Lisa Rogers Counseling, I can help you by acting as the intermediary.
 When we work together, you can learn new ways to speak to and hear your spouse, which will help you work through your issues without arguments and conflict.

-I offer in-person therapy in New York City and virtual counseling in NY, CA, IL, TX, NJ, VT, FL, and Japan/International by-case basis.
+I offer in-person therapy in New York City and virtual counseling in NY, CA, IL, TX, NJ, VT, GA, FL, and Japan/International by-case basis.
 So contact me today, and let’s talk.